mjebrahimi/.Net-Async-Resources/readme.md

 # .Net Async Resources
 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-Useful resources about async, threading, and channel in .Net platform. this repository will update continuously, keep yourself up to date 😉
+Useful resources about async, threading, and channel in .Net platform. this repository will be updated continuously, keep yourself up to date 😉

 # Contribution